CATHEDRAL COVE & HOT WATER BEACH, HAHEI

 Beautiful Cathedral Cove

-While we took a gentle stroll on the beach, a group of people arrived with their kayaks – this must be a nice way of exploring Cathedral Cove.
+While taking a gentle stroll on the beach, a group arrived with their kayaks – this must be a nice way of exploring Cathedral Cove.

-Of course, we had to take all those stairs again to walk back UP to the view point!
+Of course, we had to take all those stairs back UP to the view point again!
 But it was definitely worth the effort and we’re glad we had the opportunity to see the magnificent Cathedral Cove.

-Hot Water Beach is just 10 minutes-drive from Cathedral Cove.
-At first, we explored the surrounding areas a bit more and then checked into our cabin at the Hot Water Beach TOP 10 Holiday Park … we decided to give the tent a rest 😃.
+Hot Water Beach is just a 10 minute-drive from Cathedral Cove.
+At first, we explored the surrounding areas a bit more and then checked into our cabin at the Hot Water Beach TOP 10 Holiday Park … after the previous night, we decided to give the tent a rest 😃.